-All exceptions in the execution of NITRO APIs are caught by the com.citrix.sdx.nitro.exception.nitro\exception class.
+The com.citrix.sdx.nitro.exception.nitro\exception class catches all exceptions in the execution of NI-TRO APIs.
 To get information about the exception, you can use the getErrorCode() method.

-For a more detailed description of the error codes, see the API reference available in the <NI-TRO\SDK\HOME>/doc folder.
+For a more detailed description of the error codes, see the API reference available in the < NITRO\SDK\HOME>/doc folder.

-net>scaler
+net>scaler.